BUSINESS ACTIVITIES

 • More diversified, inclusive and equity-representative teams

-• Improved workplace and employee satisfaction based on the Mirror survey, brand, communication audits and ethics survey
+• Improved employee engagement based on the Mirror survey

 INTELLECTUAL CAPITAL